17 Aug Shame Heals?

 Yogic philosophy taught me the body-based way to harness the life force contorted in shame.
 If we’re lucky enough to have kindness and support around us the process is easier.
 But it’s not a prerequisite.
 We can still learn the skills of:

-Try one of Kristy Arbon’s online compassion retreats (August 31) as a way to build this buffer zone of compassion
+- Cultivating a forcefield of compassion: Try one of Kristy Arbon’s online compassion retreats as a way to build this buffer zone of compassion

-These are all the skills that form the basis of all I teach whether the Becoming Safely Embodied Skills, in the Positively Healing Shame workshop or in the Trauma, Attachment & Yoga training.
-I’ll be doing a video series in the fall – free for all.
+These are all the skills that form the basis of all I teach whether the Becoming Safely Embodied Skills, or in other workshops and trainings.
+I also have many YouTube videos that are free for everyone.
 Keep posted for that.
-In the meantime, try one of Kristy Arbon’s online compassion retreats or Lidewiji Niezink’s free Empathy ebook below.
+In the meantime, try one of Kristy Arbon’s online compassion retreats or one of the Empathic Intervision courses.